Can Technology Improve the Mental Health of Older Adults?

 Technology can help lessen many risk factors associated with aging, particularly with mental health.
 It’s important to make sure older adults have access to technology that may help them stay more connected and engaged.

 Though technology can be helpful, there is often a learning curve associated with it.
-So how can we support loved ones and help older adults learn to access and use new tools to manage their mental health and well-being?
+So how can we support loved ones and help senior adults learn to access and use new tools to manage their mental health and well-being?

 Factors of Aging That Impact Mental Health

 While mental health is important in every stage of life, it’s especially important in aging populations.
-When talking about mental health in older adults, we need to remember that it doesn’t just include diagnosed conditions—it encompasses psychological, social, and emotional well-being.
+When talking about mental health in older people, we need to remember that it doesn’t just include diagnosed conditions—it encompasses psychological, social, and emotional well-being.

 Below, we’ve highlighted several common life changes associated with aging that can negatively impact mental health.